anthonyyoud/couette/README.md

 algebra package LAPACK is used to solve the Poisson equations associated with the stream function, current and magnetic field.
 The spatial discretisation is via 2nd order accurate centred finite differences.
-It includes a 'homotopy' parameter, tau, to continuously deform the boundaries from the infinite cylinder case (tau=0) to the finite cylinder case (tau=1).
+It includes a 'homotopy' parameter, `tau`, to continuously deform the boundaries from the infinite cylinder case (`tau = 0`) to the finite cylinder case (`tau = 1`).
 A basic particle path subroutine to track the trajectory of a particle is also included.
 Spatial modulation of the inner and/or outer Reynolds numbers in the axial direction is possible to mimic a wavy cylinder boundary.

 Requirements
 ============
-* LAPACK - the linear algebra package
+* LAPACK - the linear algebra package.
-* BLAS - the basic linear algebra subprograms
+* BLAS - the basic linear algebra subprograms.
-* A Fortran 90/95 compiler
+* A Fortran 90/95 compiler.

 Files
 =====